About this listing

 Please do not park in the parking lot next to the building.
 It is not ours, it belongs to the building next door.
 They will tow your car in a quick second.

-Please do not be confused: the cleaning fee is for sweeping, mopping, laundry and making the beds.
+Please do not be confused: the cleaning fee is for sweeping, mopping, and laundry.
 Dishes are to be washed by you immediately!
 We don't have mice or bugs, and we don't want them.

 Please put liners in garbage cans.

 Please be considerate of our neighbors.
-Please don't dump recycling bottles or have super loud conversations in the back yard, the houses back there all have kids sleeping in them.
+Please don't dump recycling bottles or have super loud conversations right in front of the premises, this is a residential area.

 I'm a 47 year old Showman from San Francisco.
 I live in the Castro, a diverse and tolerant neighborhood in the City of Art and Innovation.
 I'm married to Eileen, the owner of Ritual Coffee Roasters.
 We have a daughter, Alice.
 She is very small.
 The three of us travel together and we always leave bags of coffee wherever we go.
 We are neat, clean and reasonable people.
 We are both originally from the NY area.
 I am an author and the managing director of the San Francisco Institute of Possibility, a theatre incubator.